xiix0/scam/README.md

-Excellent day to have a rotten day.
+Give thought to your reputation.
+Consider changing name and moving to a new town.